 The condition usually first appears between the ages of 15 and 40 years, but it may begin at any age.
 The severity of the condition varies widely and is unpredictable.
-Red, scaly areas, superficial blisters or raw areas appear at areas of friction, especially at the sides of the neck, in the skin folds under the arms, groin or under the breasts.
+Red, scaly areas, superficial blisters or raw areas appear at areas of friction, especially at the sides of the neck and in the skin folds (under the arms, groin or under the breasts).
 The skin looks normal in between flare ups, and does not scar.
-Some patients notice that their condition improves as they get older.
+However some patients may find that there is a brown discolouration that can occur as a result of the inflammation (post-inflammatory hyperpigmentation), which can take months to fade.
+Some people notice that their condition improves as they get older.